BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 For cluster wide service notifications that may impact the operator or your database, monitor the `#devops-alerts` channels in [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-alerts).

-For teams without RocketChat access, escalation, or to talk to a person IRL contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca), Product Owner for Platform Services, BCDevExchange, Office of the Chief Information Officer.
+For teams without RocketChat access, escalation, or to talk to a person IRL, contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca), Product Owner for Platform Services, BCDevExchange, Office of the Chief Information Officer.

 ## Service Delivery